 On the day though the main way to ensure things run smoothly is to be adaptable.
 Things often won’t go to plan but you can help your clients to enjoy their day without stress by managing any hiccups for them.
 As they say, people will remember how you made them feel so make them feel like you have everything under control.

 My no.1 wedding photography rule, for a stress-free and enjoyable experience for myself, the couple and their guests, is to always plan the photography.

 This is how I take the pressure off myself and guarantee the success of the photography at every event I go to.

 I am still amazed that some photographers will walk into an event blind, shooting from the hip, expecting to create world-class work.
 In my experience, this is just not possible.

 Each wedding is unique, but there are familiar elements.
-You can gather a lot of information regarding the timings and locations from the couple, planners or venue well in advance, and couple this with you experience from previous events.
-You can then walk through it in the days leading up, when there isn't pressure, allowing you the time to think about the shots and angles that will work best.
+You can gather a lot of information regarding the timings and locations from the couple, planners or venue well in advance, and couple this with your experience from previous events.
+You can then walk through it in the days leading up, when there isn’t pressure, allowing you the time to think about the shots and angles that will work best.

 This, in turn, allows photography on the day to appear more spontaneous and unobtrusive, as you don’t have to step in to pose as many shots, as you will be in the right place at the right time to capture them as they happen.

 This allows everyone to enjoy the day without interruptions, and for you to produce your finest work possible!